Skip to footer content

 Frequently Asked Questions

-Key features of IronOCR include multi-language support, automatic text orientation detection, support for various image formats, customizable recognition settings, and a simple API for easy integration.
+IronOCR offers several advantages, including robust multi-language support, automatic text orientation correction, support for multiple image formats, and customizable settings to improve recognition accuracy.
+Its simple API facilitates easy integration into C# applications.

 Kannaopat Udonpant